splynx/docs/files/en/tickets/tickets.md

 * **Subject** -  a relevant subject of the ticket, usually pertaining to the reason for opening the ticket
 * **Priority** - the urgency of the ticket which can be set to low, medium, high or urgent
+* **Type** - the reason for creating the ticket which can be set to Question, Problem, Incident, Feature request, Lead
 * **Message** - the body of the ticket can be typed here
 * **Attachments** - used to attach files to the ticket